+Duy proce (Epopp (Carety (pro)

-Buildings (Federal, Cancellable) Location Lease Terms Kansas City Occupancy Agreement with GSA for office space from February 1, 2021, hrough January 31, 2036.
-New York Occupancy Agreement with GSA for office space from February 28, 2022, through February 27, 2032. $^{\rm 1}$ Chicago Occupancy Agreement with GSA for office space from March 1, 2022, through February 28, 2032.
-1 Buildings (Non-Federal, Non-Cancellable) Location Lease Terms Washington, D.C.
-Lease of office space from October 5, 1995, through September 30, 202 subject to annual escalation amounts 2 and including allowances for leasehor improvements and rent offsets.
-Multifunction Devices (Federal) Location Lease Terms Washington, D.C., New York, Chicago, and Kansas City One-year rental of multifunction printers through the U.S. Governmen Publishing Office with four one-year options to renew.
-1 In FY 2022, the Commission entered into Occupancy Agreements with GSA for space in New York and Chicago that serve as replacements for the leases the Commission held with non-federal vendors that ended in FY 2022.
-2 If market rent were \$100 per square foot with a 10 percent annual escalation and a \$10 operating expense base, then 98 percent of the applicable market rent would be \$98 per square foot with a 10 percent escalation and a \$10 operating base.
+Buildings (Federal, Cancellable)

+Location Lease Terms

+Kansas City Occupancy Agreement with GSA for office space from February 1, 2021, through January 31, 2036.

+New York Occupancy Agreement with GSA for office space from February 28, 2022, through February 27, 2032.

+Chicago Occupancy Agreement with GSA for office space from March 1, 2022, through February 28, 2032.

+Buildings (Non-Federal, Non-Cancellable)

+Location Lease Terms

+Washington, D.C.
+Lease of office space from October 5, 1995, through September 30, 2025, subject to annual escalation amounts 1 and including allowances for leasehold improvements and rent offsets.

+Multifunction Devices (Federal)

+Location Lease Terms

+Washington, D.C., New York, Chicago, and Kansas City One-year rental of multifunction printers through the U.S. Government Publishing Office with four one-year options to renew.

+1 If market rent were \$100 per square foot with a 10 percent annual escalation and a \$10 operating expense base, then 98 percent of the applicable market rent would be \$98 per square foot with a 10 percent escalation and a \$10 operating base.